 - Where does funding come from for your research?

 - What does an undergraduate working with you typically do?

-- What are some projects previous students have worked on?
+- What are some projects previous students have done?

 - Are there any particular skills or characteristics you expect an undergraduate to have before beginning a project with you?